 We offer 3 main types of web application pentest:

-you provide us with the information the application’s functionality, credentials and access roles
+You provide us with information on the application’s functionality, credentials, and access roles.

-you provide us with the access to your application’s source code
+You provide us with access to your application’s source code.

 Consultant Technical Report with a detailed findings section.
-Findings section contains:
+The findings section contains: